 I stumbled across a really helpful article that outlines four principles for effective preaching:

-This is the last of a series of posts where I have built and expanded on these a bit, adding my own thoughts that reflect how I would like to grow and develop in my gifting.
+Over the coming posts I plan to build and expand a bit on these, adding my own thoughts that reflect how I would like to grow and develop in my gifting.

 Preaching should always be purposeful.
 Its purpose should always be to so present Jesus Christ that people will come to know him, love him, serve him, and yield their lives to him completely.

 This doesn’t mean that the preacher should go on a scavenger hunt to “find Christ” in every verse or passage as much as having a grasp of the gospel such that it forms “the grid for our understanding”, and attitude towards our reading of, the Bible.
 Jesus and his gospel are to be our guiding “hermeneutical posture.”

 God’s purpose for each one of us is to be like Jesus – in the way we think, in what we say, and in how we live.
 The written Word leads us to Christ the living Word.
 Preaching should help you to encounter Jesus, and to empower you to live your life for him by the power of God’s Spirit.